-If you’re in need a tried and true dinner recipe, this Cabbage and Sausage Recipe is it.
+If you’re in need of a tried-and-true dinner recipe, this Cabbage and Sausage Recipe is it.
 The flavors are classic—cabbage, sausage and mustard—with a fresh upgrade from a tangy herb sauce.
 This one pan dinner is easy to prep, easy to cook (the oven does all the heavy lifting) and quick to clean up.

 Cabbage is one of my favorite vegetables to cook with.
 It’s incredibly versatile and can be used in all kinds of raw and cooked applications.
 Cabbage is an ideal vegetable for high-heat cooking, case in point being my Charred Cabbage.